Jonas Bendiksen Takes Photos in Countries That Don't Exist

 RUSSIA.
 Altai Territory.
 2000.
 Villagers collect scrap from a crashed spacecraft, surrounded by thousands of white butterflies.
 Environmentalists fear for the region's future due to the toxic rocket fuel.

 MOLDOVA.
 Transdniester.
 2004.
 The population of Transdniester is mainly ethnic Russians, and the main religion is Russian Orthodox Christianity.
 Here a priest gives his blessings before a christening in the icy waters.

 GEORGIA.
 Abkhazia.
 Sukhum.
 2005.
-Although Abkhazia is isolated, half-abandoned and still suffering war wounds due to its unrecognized status, both locals and Russian tourists are drawn to the warm waters of the Black Sea.
-This unrecognized country, on a lush stretch of Black Sea coast, won its independence from the former Soviet republic of Georgia after a fierce war in 1993.
+Although Abkhazia is isolated, half-abandoned and still suffering war wounds due to its unrecognised status, both locals and Russian tourists are drawn to the warm waters of the Black Sea.
+This unrecognised country, on a lush stretch of Black Sea coast, won its independence from the former Soviet republic of Georgia after a fierce war in 1993.

 INDIA.
 Mumbai.
 2006.
-A little girl plays in Laxmi Chawl, a neighborhood of Dharavi.
-The lightbulbs are put out for an upcoming neighborhood wedding.
+A little girl plays in Laxmi Chawl, a neighbourhood of Dharavi.
+The lightbulbs are put out for an upcoming neighbourhood wedding.